 Keep a copy of this fax for future reference.

 On the cover page, indicate whether your relative has provided you with a written confidentiality waiver.
 If your relative has not previously done so, ask that he/she be asked to sign one while in jail.

 Bail: Think carefully about posting bail for your family member.
 No one wants a loved one to remain incarcerated for any length of time.
 It is an unpleasant experience for them as well as the family.
 However, you must ask yourself the following question: Will your family member be able to comply with the terms of the bail and appear in court when required?
 Also, as hard as it may seem, jail may be a safer place for a person with severe mental illness who is in crisis rather than wandering the streets with no help at all.
 At least in jail they will be fed, will have shelter and be given access to medication treatments.

-Working with an attorney: The attorney who appeared at arraignment and accepted the case for the Public/Conflict Defender’s Office will not be the attorney handling the case.
-You should call the Public Defender’s Office to learn the name of the Public/Conflict Defender assigned to your family member’s case.
+Working with an attorney: The attorney who appeared at arraignment and accepted the case for the Public/Alternate Public Defender’s Office will not be the attorney handling the case.
+You should call the Public Defender’s Office to learn the name of the Public/Alternate Public Defender assigned to your family member’s case.

 Public Defender: Fairfield (707) 784-6700; Vallejo (707) 553-5241

 Alternate Public Defender: Fairfield (707) 784-6755; Vallejo (707) 553-5671

 It may take several days for an attorney to be assigned and police reports, etc. to be obtained.
 Phone calls and faxed information should be made directly to the assigned attorney by name.
 Remember, it is the inmate not you, who is the client; so the attorney may not be able to share all information with you.
 Provide the assigned attorney with an extensive medical/psychiatric/social/educational history of your family member.
 This information will be very useful in pursuing the best outcome for your loved one.